adamfowleruk/mljs/planning.md

    - Add this to My Workplaces option on non-owned workplace page load
   - Edit limited to owner of workplace
  - Widget: Allow disabling camelcase processing on facet names and facet values for search facets widget as config options (PK)
+ - Widgets: Ontology access updates
+  - Sparqlbar shows values from SKOS options or drop downs
+ - Widgets: Time series Bar chart for bucketed time by date, value y series, on its own across bottom of screen
+ - Widgets: Workplace
+  - Support chaining updates from one search context to another
+   - support prevention of circular updates via stack (array) mechanism
+  - BUG selection html control for registering widgets with context allows highlighting of none or all only
+  - BUG HTML generation in new layouts (column there, no drop zone!) - looks like issue with workplaceadmin rendering
+ - IN PROGRESS BL
+  - DEFERRED Widgets: document properties widget - get fixed ontologies (SKOS) working for property (content element) values
+  - DEFERRED Widgets: document properties widget - integrate SKOS in RDF data
+  - DEFERRED Widgets: Saved search for alerts
+  - DEFERRED Widgets: Alerting facebook like messaging popup with links to document view page, configurable
+  - DEFERRED Widgets: Semantic aggregation data source for charts
+   - DEFERRED basic functionality with aggregations
+   - DEFERRED limit results to SPARQL query (contributed)
  - Docs: Core: document all internal JSON structures using jsdoc
   - DONE mljs REST API response object
   - DONE mljs dboptions